author

 1822–1897

-A driving force behind the early telephone industry, he helped turn Alexander Graham Bell’s invention into a business that changed everyday life.
-He also helped launch major institutions for science, publishing, and education for the deaf.
+A driving force behind the early telephone industry, he helped turn Alexander Graham Bell’s invention into a business and went on to lead the first Bell Telephone Company.
+He also helped launch the National Geographic Society and the journal Science, linking his name to some of the most influential institutions in American science and communication.

 by Gardiner G. (Gardiner Greene) Hubbard